DIDSR/BoneJ_Headless/README.md

 5. Surface Area

 Functions can be used for batch processing or processing only one input image.
 BoneJ Headless takes binary numpy arrays as inputs.
+The Examples folder shows how to import specific metrics to use for processing.
+The scripts labelled BoneJ_Scripts and Secondary_Scripts include batch scripts for large processing

 Installation
 ------------